QUESTIONS AND ANSWERS ABOUT CIVIL WAR REENACTING

 Reenacting with the 19th Alabama Infantry Regiment combines a love of history with theater, camping, exercise, firearms, and escape from the stresses of 20th century life.
 Ours is a non-political, sociable organization that prides itself on being professional but has a good time.
 Our reenactment unit was organized in 1982, and is recognized as one of the premier units in the Southeast.
 We are a non-profit corporation in the State of Alabama and enjoy tax-exempt status with the IRS.
-We published an outstanding newsletter several times a year to ensure all our members had complete information about upcoming events and activities and as of 2014 are attempting to revive it.
+We publish an outstanding newsletter six times a year to ensure all our members have complete information about upcoming events and activities.
 No previous experience in the modern military is required for membership.
-All you need to start is the desire to learn, a willingness to help educate the public on this era in our Nation's history, and some free weekends.
-The following are answers to frequently asked questions by folks thinking about getting involved.
+Neither must you spend a great deal of money to "try it out."

-1. HOW DO I GET STARTED?
+HOW DO I GET STARTED?

 Well, you've already taken the first step by asking about it!
 If you're not sure yet if you want to join and just want to try it out first, then talk to one of our NCOs or officers.
 We were all in your shoes at one time or another, so we understand what you're going through.
 We will review with you our upcoming schedule of events, and try to pick one that would be convenient for you to participate in.

 WHAT WILL I BE EXPECTED TO DO AT THE EVENT?